 - Read food labels and choose options that are lower in added sugars.
 Many food items, such as yogurt, can vary greatly in sugar content.

 - Don’t buy it!
 The easiest way to avoid sugary treats is to not have them on hand in the first place.

 Breaking out of routine is important, too.
 You may love to start your day with a bowl of cereal, but try replacing it with a bowl of oatmeal with raisins or cut-up apples.
 Need an on-the-go option?
 Kendrick suggests a frozen fruit smoothie blended with a few tablespoons of apple juice.
 And for a midday snack, try string cheese and a handful of almonds instead of anything out of the break room vending machine.

 One simple way to eliminate sugar in your diet is to make sure it never makes it into your grocery cart.
 Seeing a sugary product in your fridge or pantry can be too tempting.
 Though it may take a little extra time, get in the habit of checking an ingredient list to see if the product is a healthy choice before making the purchase.

 Kendrick advises the following guidelines on what to look for:

 - The fewer chemicals and ingredients the better.

 - Look for foods that are high in percentage of dietary fiber, vitamins A and C, calcium or iron.
 Limit sugar, total fat, saturated fat, trans fat, cholesterol and sodium.

 - Always check the serving size and the number of servings in the package.
 Ask yourself if you are eating more than one serving.
 If so, you need to calculate that.
 If there are two servings in a container and you eat the entire thing, then you need to double the calories, fat and other values.

 Reducing your sugar intake can taste good, we promise.
-Check out our Recipes page to get some inspiration!
+Find some Healthy Snack options to get some inspiration!